 DR JUERG ALEAN / SCIENCE PHOTO LIBRARY DR JUERG ALEAN / SCIENCE PHOTO LIBRARY

 Volcanic eruption.
-Night time view of a Strombolian eruption of the Bocca Nuova vent of Etna, a volcano on Sicily.
+Night time view of a Strombolian eruption of the south-east crater of Etna, a volcano on Sicily.
+The bright light at upper centre is the full Moon.
 Strombolian activity is characterised by frequent, even constant, release of lava and gas but without violent explosions.
-Despite this gentle release, Etna has also produced occasional intense lava eruptions which have threatened communities in the surrounding land.
 Mount Etna (3323 metres) is Europe's largest active volcano with over 200 subsidiary cones.
+Although almost constantly active, major eruptive lava flows have occurred causing widespread damage to the surrounding areas.
 Photographed in October 1998.

 Model release not required.
 Property release not required.